minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/LangRef.rst

     called with the same set of arguments and global state.
 It cannot unwind an exception by calling the ``C++`` exception throwing methods.

+    On an argument, this attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.
 ``returns_twice``
     This attribute indicates that this function can return twice.
 The C ``setjmp`` is an example of such a function.
 The compiler disables some optimizations (like tail calls) in the caller of these functions.
+``sanitize_address``
+    This attribute indicates that AddressSanitizer checks
+    (dynamic address safety analysis) are enabled for this function.
+``sanitize_memory``
+    This attribute indicates that MemorySanitizer checks (dynamic detection of accesses to uninitialized memory) are enabled for this function.
+``sanitize_thread``
+    This attribute indicates that ThreadSanitizer checks
+    (dynamic thread safety analysis) are enabled for this function.
 ``ssp``
     This attribute indicates that the function should emit a stack smashing protector.
 It is in the form of a "canary" --- a random value